rolling-scopes-school/tasks/epam/async-race.md

 ### README.md
 When your solution is implemented, please include the checklist below in the `README.md`.
 Check all implemented features, then calculate your score and put it at the top of the `README.md`.

-Also, please deploy the UI to gh-pages, AWS Amplify, Netlify, or a similar service, and put the link at the top of the `README.md` (alone with the calculated score).
+Also, please deploy the UI to GitHub Pages, Netlify, Vercel, Cloudflare Pages, or a similar service, and put the link at the top of the `README.md` (alone with the calculated score).

 ## Checklist

 ## 🚀 UI Deployment
-- [ ] **Deployment Platform:** Successfully deploy the UI on one of the following platforms: GitHub Pages, AWS Amplify, Netlify, or a similar service.
+- [ ] **Deployment Platform:** Successfully deploy the UI on one of the following platforms: GitHub Pages, Netlify, Vercel, Cloudflare Pages, or a similar service.

 ## ✅ Requirements to Commits and Repository